krrish94/krrish94.github.io/content/blog/gradschool-sop/index.md

 Drafting and continuously editing out statements can be daunting and/or stressful.
 However, remember that the end result is worth the effort.
 I personally draw immense satisfaction from watching SOPs evolve over time; reminiscing Dorothy Parker's quote **"I hate writing, I love having written"**.

 > Finally, remember that each school and review committee has different expectations from a statement of purpose.
 It is best to get each of your statements reviewed by students at the school it is geared towards.

+If you have any thoughts to share about this, drop me a line.
+Twitter DMs welcome too!